-The Designated Safeguarding Lead will liaise with Social Care Services to discuss the best course of action and to ensure that Mary Frances Trust's disciplinary procedures are coordinated with any other enquiries taking place as part of the on-going management of the allegation.
+The DSL will liaise with Social Care Services to discuss the best course of action and to ensure that Mary Frances Trust's disciplinary procedures are coordinated with any other enquiries taking place as part of the on-going management of the allegation.

 Mary Frances Trust has a whistle blowing policy and staff are aware of this policy.
-Staff will be supported to use this policy.
+Staff will be supported in using this policy.